 Theme: Expanding the Focus This day-long symposium will facilitate the exchange of ideas among researchers, scholars, mental health professionals, minor-attracted people, and others who have an interest in research on people who are attracted to children or young adolescents (MAPs).
 A growing number of researchers and practitioners are realizing the

-The “Dialog on Therapy” is an ongoing discussion about approaches to psychotherapy for MAPs.
+Ongoing since October 2017, the “Dialog on Therapy” is a discussion about approaches to psychotherapy for MAPs.
 B4U-ACT has developed a brief guide and held several workshops on this topic.
 We also maintain a growing list of therapists who offer therapy in line with our guide.
-The “Dialog on Therapy” discussion group delves
+The “Dialog on Therapy”

 Mental health professionals at the cutting edge are coming to understand the importance of a holistic, wellness-focused approach when working with minor-attracted people (MAPs).
 But yet to be developed are professionally accepted guidelines for best practice.
 What do we know in this area?
 What do we still need to learn?